MarceloSpessoto/lore-fetcher/README.md

 You can also try a basic Jenkins CI infrastructure integrated with `lore-fetcher` by running the `jenkins-sample` docker-compose environment with a single `docker-compose up` command.
 Check `jenkins-sample/README.md` for more information about how it is configured and how `lore-fetcher` is used to aid the automation of such infrastructure.

+## The Jenkins sample

+As mentioned above, there is a Jenkins `docker-compose` environment running a simple jenkins server environment attached to a `lore-fetcher` instance, receiving new patches and testing a simple `tinyconfig` compilation.

+Change to directory `jenkins-sample` and run `docker-compose up -d`, and it is as simple as that.
+There will be a container running the `lore-fetcher` application and sending triggers to a Jenkins container.

+You can access the Jenkins server Web GUI with any browser on `localhost:8080`, and log in with the `admin` user with password `admin`.